bkurmanbek/bkurmanbek/README.md

 - 👀 I’m interested in machine and deep learning, super-resolutions and mathematics.
 - 🌱 I’m currently studying in my master's program in mathematics at University of British Columbia (UBC).
 - 💞️ I’m looking to collaborate on different projects.
-- 📫 You can reach me through my email: bkurmanbek@math.ubc.ca
+- 📫 You can reach me through my email: kr.bakytzhan@gmail.com

 <!---
 bkurmanbek/bkurmanbek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.